Philautus worcesteri

-Philautus worcesteri, the Mindanao bubble-nest frog, or smooth-skinned tree frog is a species of frog in the family Rhacophoridae.
-It is endemic to Mindanao, the Philippines.
+Philautus worcesteri, the Mindanao bubble-nest frog, or smooth-skinned tree frog, is a species of frog in the family Rhacophoridae.
+It is endemic to the island of Mindanao in the Philippines.

 Its natural habitats are lower montane and lowland forests, and it occurs also in slightly disturbed habitats.
-It is an arboreal species.
+It is an arboreal species (found in trees).
 It is threatened by habitat loss caused by logging, agriculture, and infrastructure development.